 #3 Comparing our lives with others is mentally unhealthy

 Part of the reason Facebook makes people feel socially isolated is through comparing our lives to others.
-We fall into the trap of comparing ourselves to what others are doing and making judgements about how we measure up.
-One study looked at how we make comparisons to others posts, in “upward” or “downward” directions—that is, feeling that we’re either better or worse off than our friends.
-It turned out that both types of comparisons made people feel worse, which is surprising, since in real life, only upward comparisons (feeling another person has it better than you) makes people feel bad.
+We fall into the trap of comparing ourselves to what others are doing and making judgments about how we measure up.
+One study looked at how we make comparisons to others’ posts, in “upward” or “downward” directions—that is, feeling that we’re either better or worse off than our friends.
+It turned out that both types of comparisons made people feel worse, which is surprising, since, in real life, only upward comparisons (feeling another person has it better than you) make people feel bad.
 But in the social network world, it seems that any kind of comparison is linked to depressive symptoms.

 #4 It can lead to jealousy—and a vicious cycle

 It’s no secret that the comparison factor in social media leads to jealousy—most people will admit that seeing other people’s tropical vacations and perfectly behaved kids is envy-inducing.
 Studies have certainly shown that social media use triggers feelings of jealousy.
 The authors of one study, looking at jealousy and other negative feelings while using Facebook, wrote that “This magnitude of envy incidents taking place on FB alone is astounding, providing evidence that FB offers a breeding ground for invidious feelings.”
 They add that it can become a vicious cycle: feeling jealous can make a person want to make his or her own life look better, and post jealousy-inducing posts of their own, in an endless circle of one-upping and feeling jealous.

 #5 We get caught in the delusion of thinking it will help